mmperf/mmperf/README.md

-# Matrix Multiplication in MLIR
+# Matrix Multiplication Benchmarks

-This repository aims to recreate the results shown in these [slides](https://drive.google.com/file/d/1_zPPxOILAIHOWoSM7GALwioYOGEgD2Xe/view).
-The current results are shown below.
+This repository aims to benchmark Matrix Multiply (SGEMM) hand-tuned libraries and code generation stacks.
+The focus will be on machine learning workloads so FP32 or smaller and irregular sizes of matrices, but the suite can be extended for other sizes easily.

 ![Results](matmul.png)